Joshua Silverman Can Help You Collect Damages in a Bowel Injury Lawsuit

 Litigating Bowel Injury Lawsuits

 Bowel injury cases are complex.
-Joshua Silverman represents victims who have suffered from the devastating consequences of bowel injuries.
+Attorney Joshua Silverman represents victims who have suffered from the devastating consequences of bowel injuries from our law office in Richmond, VA.
 Cases we handle include bowel injuries from motor vehicle accidents, lacerated bowel occurring during surgeries, delayed diagnosis of bowel injuries, missed findings on x-ray, failure to treat bowel injuries and other similar medical malpractice and other cases.

 Web Resources for Bowel Injuries: